-1. As part of the OSH program review, the center will receive a detailed verbal briefing regarding all hazards identified.
+1. As part of the OSH Program Review, the center will receive a detailed verbal briefing regarding all hazards identified.
 The center must immediately begin to address those concerns.
 A log of the corrected

-- 2. The center and the RO will receive a formal OSH program review report from the National Office of Job Corps (NO) within 60 days of a review.
+- item(s) must be maintained, indicating what action was taken, by whom, and the date of action. - 2.
+The center and the RO will receive a formal OSH Program Review report from the National Office of Job Corps (NO) within 60 days of a review.
 Violations must be documented manually on Form DL1-2029, Notice of Unsafe or Unhealthful Condition, which is to be created by the center.
 The violations documented on the DL1-2029 are the same as those documented in the Abatement Tracking System (ATS), which is the Webbased system designed to facilitate an information exchange between the reviewer, the RO, and the center, and to allow the NO to monitor case status to ensure prompt and timely hazard abatement. - 3.
-The roles of each ATS user are as follows: - (a) At the national level, the NO inputs DL1-2029 center violation data into ATS and transmits the data to the RO to initiate tracking. - (b) At the regional level, both the Job Corps Regional Director and the center's project manager are authorized to access ATS to view new cases transmitted from the NO and centers' abatement responses.
+The roles of each ATS user are as follows: - (a) At the national level, the NO inputs DL1-2029 center violation data into ATS and transmits the data to the RO to initiate tracking. - (b) At the regional level, both the Job Corps Regional Director and the center's Project Manager are authorized to access ATS to view new cases transmitted from the NO and centers' abatement responses.
 Either individual in the RO can transmit the DL1-2029 in ATS to the Job Corps center.
-The RO can edit the center response and can close out the case only after all violations have been abated. - (c) At the center level, the center director and the safety officer are authorized to access ATS to view new cases transmitted from the RO and can respond to violations.
+The RO can edit the center response and can close out the case only after all violations have been abated. - (c) At the center level, the Center Director and the Safety Officer are authorized to access ATS to view new cases transmitted from the RO and can respond to violations.
 Most violations should be abated within 30 days.
 If abatement is not completed, an abatement plan is required.
 Centers can indicate in ATS whether the response is a corrective action or an abatement plan.
 Funding requests can also be indicated.
 After the center transmits the response electronically to the RO, the RO will determine whether to accept the abatement response in part or in whole.